gbisaga/devops/developer/aws-developer-eb.md

-Elastic Beanstalk Deployment - EXAM questions
+# Elastic Beanstalk Deployment - EXAM questions
 - Deployment modes
   - Single instance - one EIP, ASG, SG - great for dev
   - High availability with or without LB - ASG, across multiple AZs, one or more - great for prod
     - with LB for web workloads
-    - without LB, only with ASG for worker processes (e.g. handling messages from SQS)
+    - without LB, only with ASG for worker processes (handling messages from SQS, cron.yml)
 - Deployment options for Updates
   - All at once - deploy all in one go - fastest, but downtime
   - Rolling - update a few instances at a time (bucket), then next bucket when the first is healthy.
 Application will keep running, but at lower capacity.
 Can set bucket size (# of instances stopped at a time).
 No additional cost since no additional instances created.